Pete Frates: Legacy

 The Pete Frates #3 Fund, which was started by the Frates family, raised money to pay for Frates' medical care.
 In order to help other ALS patients with their medical costs, the Frates family also created the Peter Frates Family Foundation.
 Additionally, the ALS Association worked with its Massachusetts chapter to create a program named after Frates to give in-home caregiving assistance to individuals with ALS.

 Frates received numerous honors from the academic institutions that he attended.
 In August 2017, St. John's Prep revealed that it had dedicated its baseball field in Frates' name, and named him its 2018 distinguished alumnus.
 In order to collect funds for ALS, Boston College baseball plays in an annual ALS Awareness Game in his honor, which was founded in 2012, the same year of Frates' ALS diagnosis.
 During the 2016 ALS Awareness Game, Boston College retired Frates' number three jersey, which was the second number to be retired in Boston College baseball history.
 On June 26, 2019, Boston College announced that its new indoor baseball and softball facility, which opened at the beginning of the 2020–2021 academic year, would be named the "Pete Frates Center."

 Frates was also honored by the Boston Red Sox on several occasions.
 Not long after his diagnosis, he was invited to throw out the first pitch at a Red Sox game.
 On March 3, 2015, both Red Sox and Boston College baseball players wore Frates' number three during a spring training scrimmage.
 On April 13, 2015, which was Opening Day of the Red Sox season, the team signed him to an honorary contract, and on September 6, 2019, the Red Sox gifted Frates a custom 2018 World Series Ring.

 Frates was the recipient of several other honors and awards as well.
-In 2014, he was named Sports Illustrated’s Inspiration of the Year, and in 2015 ESPN made a "SportsCenter" documentary about him, which was nominated for an Emmy.
+In 2014, he was named Sports Illustrateds Inspiration of the Year, and in 2015 ESPN made a "SportsCenter" documentary about him, which was nominated for an Emmy.
 In 2017, National Collegiate Athletic Association (NCAA) President Mark Emmert awarded Frates the National Collegiate Athletic Association Inspiration Award.
 In the same year, September 5 was named "Pete Frates Day" in Boston by former Boston Mayor Martin J. Walsh.
 September 5 also saw the release of Ice Bucket Challenge: Pete Frates and the Fight Against ALS, a book written by BC alumnus Dave Wedge and Casey Sherman about Frates' life.
 The two authors donated half of their proceeds from the book's sales to the Frates family.
 Also in 2017, former Massachusetts Governor Charlie Baker signed a bill marking the first month of August in Massachusetts "Ice Bucket Challenge Week" in honor of Frates' activist work.
 In December 2018, Casey Affleck and Alison Greenspan agreed to help create a Netflix film about Frates.